Thinking about getting IUD?

 - Your period will return once IUD is removed

-Our doctors have had undertaken training and had extensive experience at inserting IUD.
+Our doctors have undertaken training and have extensive experience in IUD insertion in Melbourne.
 The insertion and removal procedures can be performed in our clinic’s treatment room.

 There are certain requirements and risks involved with both IUD.
 A woman interested in using IUD should be prepared to attend two appointments.
-The first to discuss how well IUD will suit you and to get a prescription.
-The second for insertion of IUD.
+First is to discuss how well IUD will suit you and to get a prescription.
+The second is for insertion of IUD.

 Please let the receptionist know when making an appointment that you would like to make an appointment to discuss the IUD.
 You will need to see the GP for an examination prior to having the IUD inserted.